siddharthst/Simulicron/references/Projects.md

 * Understanding the metapopulation context requires a good understanding of the mono-population dynamics, which is not established knowledge for this kind of models.
 * The risk of being scooped is substantial, given that R. Kofler is working on tracking TE during the invasion wave in a species (based on sequence data and/or experimental evolution).

+### Project P1.3 Co-invasion by several TE families

+So far, what happens when two (or more) TE families invade the genome at the same time has not be seriously studied.
+Although this might not be a frequent event, it is likely that co-invasions happen (for instance, after an introgression across two close species, which might carry different TE families).
+Co-invasion will also be the focus on some experimental evolution in the lab, which makes the question relevant.

+Two different TE families may interact at several levels : (i) through classical population-genetics mechanisms (epistasis on fitness), (ii) through sharing the transposition machinery (e.g. autonomous vs non-autonomous copiesà, and (iii) through co-regulation.

+Interactions through selection are not specific to transposable elements, the same issue arise with several alleles segregating at the same time.
+Basically, if the effects on fitness are independent (log-additive), the dynamics of both families will be exactly the same as when they invade alone.
+If there is negative epistasis on fitness, deleterious effects will be synergistic, and both families will interact negatively (the opposite for positive selection, but the situation is less realistic).

+Interactions through sharing part of the transposition machinery is interesting, but it is questionable whether these are really two TE families (isn't cross-mobilization by defintion mean that the two kinds of sequences belong to the same family?)

+Interactions through regulation is probably the interesting part of the question.
+Two completely independent families may interact through the dynamics of pi-clusters, but the effect is probably small.
+However, several close TE families can probably cross-repress, because pi-RNA are small sequences that may match several families.
+This cross-repression effect could be modeled by a parameter between 0 (independent regulation) and 1 (any TE regulate both families).

+#### Pros

+* The question is original
+* It might be associated with data analysis (probability for a small RNA to match different families in the genome of some species)
+* Interesting side questions can be addressed (e.g. what happens if both invasions do not start at the same time?)

+#### Cons

+* Only the co-repression part may lead to non-trivial results
+* The occurence of co-invasion in natural species is probably low, because invasion is very fast (the question may not be biologically very relevant).

 ## Project P2: Modelling genome dynamics

 ### Background